jameshanlon/jameshanlon.github.io/content/heat-pump.md

 using their excellent API via the [Octograph tool][octograph], visualised below on a Grafana dashboard.
 According to the Vaillant data, the heat pump used 2.39 MWh of energy, which is only 32% of the total electricity use.
-I am suspicious that this is incorrect, even factoring in an 8% underestimate from the Vaillant measurements.
+I am suspicious that this is inaccurate, even factoring in an 8% underestimate from the Vaillant measurements.
 I would expect the heat pump to be using more like half of total electricity on average, given that other electricity use is cooking and appliances etc, but perhaps I am wrong.
 Otherwise the usage profile matches between